Rustic A-Frame Cabin in the Lush Woodlands of Grubville, MissouriGrubville, Missouri (United States of America)

 - Feeding animals

-Although many choose to simply relax in the rejuvenating environment, they can also visit Meramec State Park, which is about 45 minutes away and has hiking, caving, canoeing, kayaking, and fishing opportunities.
+Optional visit to parks and cave tours include: Washington State Park, Meramec State Park, with hiking, caving, canoeing, kayaking, and fishing and Meramec Caverns cave tour.
 Otherwise, they can remain on-site and enjoy the fresh air and quiet atmosphere while they restore their souls.